krisha-magar/fastai-walkthru/README.md

 # fastai-walkthru

+## Introduction
-Following live coding session by Jeremy Howard in YouTube for fastai
+Following a coding session by Jeremy Howard on YouTube for fastai.